 Proposed changes to Canada’s Criminal Code relating to conversion therapy

-The proposed changes would protect the dignity and equality rights of lesbian, gay, bisexual, transgender, queer and two-spirit (LGBTQ2) persons.
+The proposed changes will protect the dignity and equality rights of lesbian, gay, bisexual, transgender, queer and Two-Spirit (LGBTQ2) persons.

 Many professional associations such as the Canadian Psychological Association, the Canadian Psychiatric Association and the Canadian Paediatric Society have denounced conversion therapy as a practice that is harmful to LGBTQ2 persons, especially minors.
 According to the 2011-2012 results of the Sex Now Survey, exposure to conversion therapy is positively associated with negative psychosocial health outcomes such as loneliness, regular illicit drug use, suicidal ideation and suicide attempt.
 The 2019-2020 interim results of the Sex Now Survey also indicate that 1 in 5 sexual minority men have been subjected to conversion therapy; results from the 2011-2012 survey also showed that lower income, Indigenous and trans persons are disproportionately represented among those exposed.